A Reproducing-Kernel-Based Nonparametric Test for Conditional Independence of Functional Data: Test Construction for Conditional Independence

-This operator was first introduced by \cite{fukumizu2008kernel}.
-While one may regard the above operator as a special case of $\Sigma \lo {XY|Z}$ with $X$ and $Y$ replaced by $\ddot X$ and $\ddot Y$, it is convenient to assign the former a special name.
-Following \cite{li2024sufficient}, we call {$\Sigma \lo {\ddot X \ddot Y | Z}$} the conjoined conditional covariance operator, and abbreviate it by CCCO.
-The next theorem shows that the CCCO can characterize conditional independence.
-Before stating the theorem, we need to present a modified version of Assumptions \ref{ass-moment} and \ref{ass-cond-exp} using $\Ddot{X}$ and $\Ddot{Y}$.
+This operator was first introduced by \cite{fukumizu2008kernel}. {To distinguish this operator from $\Sigma \lo {XY|Z}$ (without the dots), we refer to the operator in \eqref{eq-def-ccco} as the conjoined conditional covariance operator and abbreviate it by CCCO (see \cite{li2024sufficient}). } The next theorem shows that the CCCO can characterize conditional independence.
+Before stating the theorem, we need to present a modified version of Assumptions \ref{ass-moment} and \ref{ass-cond-exp} {using $\Ddot{X}$}.

-\begin{assumption} The kernels $\kappa_{\Ddot{X}}$, $\kappa_{\Ddot{Y}}$ and $\kappa_Z$ satisfies $E[\kappa_{\Ddot{X}}(\Ddot{X},\Ddot{X})]<\infty$, $E[\kappa_{\Ddot{Y}}(\Ddot{Y},\Ddot{Y})]<\infty$ and $E[\kappa_Z(Z,Z)]<\infty$. \end{assumption}
+\begin{assumption} The kernels $\kappa_{\Ddot{X}}$, $\kappa_{Y}$ and $\kappa_Z$ satisfies $E[\kappa_{\Ddot{X}}(\Ddot{X},\Ddot{X})]<\infty$, $E[\kappa_{Y}(Y,Y)]<\infty$ and $E[\kappa_Z(Z,Z)]<\infty$. \end{assumption}

-\begin{assumption} The following two parts hold: \begin{enumerate} \item For all $g \in \mathcal{G}_{\Ddot{X}}$, the function $E[g(\Ddot{X})|Z=\cdot]$ is an element of $\mathcal{G}_Z$; \item For all $g \in \mathcal{G}_{\Ddot{Y}}$, the function $E[g(\Ddot{Y})|Z=\cdot]$ is an element of $\mathcal{G}_Z$. \end{enumerate} \end{assumption}
+\begin{assumption} The following two parts hold: \begin{enumerate} \item For all $g \in \mathcal{G}_{\Ddot{X}}$, the function $E[g(\Ddot{X})|Z=\cdot]$ is an element of $\mathcal{G}_Z$; \item For all $g \in \mathcal{G}_{Y}$, the function $E[g(Y)|Z=\cdot]$ is an element of $\mathcal{G}_Z$. \end{enumerate} \end{assumption}

-\begin{theorem} If Assumptions \ref{ass-moment-ddot} and \ref{ass-cond-exp-ddot} hold and $\kappa_{\Ddot{X}} \otimes \kappa_{\Ddot{Y}}$ is characteristic, then,
+\begin{theorem} If Assumptions \ref{ass-moment-ddot} and \ref{ass-cond-exp-ddot} hold and $\kappa_{\Ddot{X}} \otimes \kappa_{Y}$ is characteristic, then,

 \end{theorem}